edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

-Funding proposals, press releases and lectures relating to such a project will then all start with the premise that the product under investigation has been claimed *could* be a major contributor to human disease, even if this claim is not to be tested.
+Funding proposals, press releases and lectures relating to such a project will then all start with the premise that the product under investigation *could* be a major contributor to human disease, even if this claim is not to be tested.

 Food science is an applied field.
 Even if the original claim was false it was certainly true that there was now a market interest in